microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/persistent.md

         - ReadWriteOnce
   	persistentVolumeReclaimPolicy: Retain
       capacity:
-        storage: 2Gi
+        storage: 2 GB
       hostPath:
-        path: /home/yourusername/workspace
+        path: /home/<yourusername>/workspace
      ```

 When you install Microclimate, you can check on the ICP console Storage page that the Microclimate PersistenceVolumeClaims are bound to the PersistentVolumes that you created.
-When you create or import projects in Microclimate you will see their files appear in the workspace directory that you created on the host machine for the ICP worker node.
+When you create or import projects in Microclimate, you see their files appear in the workspace directory that you created on the host machine for the ICP worker node.

 ## Further information